PCSAS application materials are submitted electronically.

-- The scope of PCSAS accreditation is limited to doctoral training programs that grant Ph.D. degrees in psychology with a core focus on the specialty of psychological clinical science, and that are housed in departments of psychology (or their equivalent) within accredited, nonprofit, research-intensive universities in the U.S. and Canada.
+- The scope of PCSAS accreditation is limited to doctoral training programs that grant Ph.D. degrees in psychology with a core focus on the specialty of psychological clinical science.
+Programs must be housed in departments of psychology (or their equivalent) within accredited, nonprofit, research universities in the U.S. and Canada.

-- In addition, accreditation is limited to programs that subscribe to an empirical epistemology and a scientific model--i.e., an epistemology and an educational model in which the advancement of knowledge and its application to problems are driven by research evidence, and in which research and application are integrated and reciprocally informing.
+- Accreditation is limited to programs that subscribe to an empirical epistemology and a scientific model--i.e., an educational and clinical training model in which the advancement of knowledge and its application to problems are driven by research evidence, and in which research and application are integrated and reciprocally informing.

-- Accreditation also is limited to doctoral programs with a primary mission of providing all students with high-quality, science-centered education and training that arms them with the knowledge and skills required for successful careers as research scientists in clinical psychology.
+- Accreditation is limited to Ph.D. programs with a primary mission of providing all students with high-quality, science-centered education and clinical training that arms them with the knowledge and skills required for successful careers as clinical scientists, broadly defined.

-- Accreditation is limited further to programs within the intellectual and educational domain of clinical psychology, broadly defined.
-This domain may include hybrid varieties, such as clinical-health-psychology, clinical-neuroscience, clinical-behavioral genetics, etc. However, to be acceptable the hybrid model must involve the integration of clinical psychology--i.e., a focus on psychological knowledge and methods to research and application relevant to mental and behavioral health problems--with one or more complementary scientific perspectives for the purpose of gaining added leverage on specific target problems.
+- Accreditation is limited to programs within the intellectual and educational domain of clinical psychology.
+This may include hybrid varieties, such as health-psychology, clinical-neuroscience, clinical-behavioral genetics, etc. However, to be acceptable the hybrid model must involve the integration of clinical psychology--i.e., a focus on psychological knowledge and methods to research and clinical application relevant to mental and behavioral health problems--with one or more complementary scientific perspectives for the purpose of gaining added leverage on specific target problems.
 In all cases, clinical psychology must be the core component of the model.

-- Finally, accreditation is limited to programs with the primary goal of producing graduates who are competent and successful at (a) conducting research relevant to the assessment, prevention, treatment, and understanding of health and mental health disorders; and (b) using science methods and evidence to design, develop, select, evaluate, implement, deliver, supervise, and disseminate empirically based assessments, interventions, and prevention strategies.
+- Accreditation is limited to programs with the primary goal of producing graduates who are competent and successful at (a) conducting research relevant to the assessment, prevention, treatment, and understanding of health and mental health disorders; and (b) using scientific methods and evidence to design, develop, select, evaluate, implement, deliver, supervise, and disseminate empirically-based clinical assessments, interventions, and prevention strategies.

-- In their notice of intent and in their public documents, potential applicants must demonstrate an established commitment to providing an education within the limited boundaries that define PCSAS accreditation -i.e., in scope, epistemology, mission, goal, and domain.
+- In their Letters of Intent and in public documents, potential applicants must demonstrate a commitment to providing an education within the boundaries that define PCSAS accreditation -i.e., in scope, epistemology, mission, goal, and domain.

-- Applicants must agree to arrange, host, and complete a site visit of their program after submitting the application and prior to the scheduled RC review.
+- Applicants must agree to arrange, coordinate and complete a site visit of their program after submitting the application and prior to the scheduled Review Committee review.

-- Applicants must have paid in full the non-refundable application fee (prior to the review of their application).
+- Applicants must have paid the non-refundable application fee and have signed the PCSAS Applicant Agreement prior to the review of their application.

-Because the RC evaluates only applications from programs that explicitly claim to fit within the narrowly defined scope of PCSAS accreditation and to satisfy PCSAS's standards, the RC's review task essentially is one of evaluating each program's integrity and quality.
-Applying the principle of "truth in advertising" as its benchmark, the RC rigorously and objectively examines the evidence from each program's application materials and its site visit report to assess how well the program lives up to its claims and to PCSAS's standards.
-The RC makes qualitative evaluations of each program in five general areas:
+Because the Review Committee evaluates applications only from programs that explicitly assert they fit within the defined scope of PCSAS accreditation and that they satisfy PCSAS's standards, the Review Committee's task essentially is one of evaluating each program's integrity and quality.
+Applying the principle of "truth in advertising" as its benchmark, the Review Committee rigorously and objectively examines the evidence from each program's application materials and its site visit report to assess how well the program lives up to its declaration and to PCSAS standards.
+The Review Committee makes qualitative evaluations of each program in five general areas:

-(a) Conceptual foundations: To be eligible for review, each applicant program necessarily will have endorsed the epistemology, mission, goals, and domain that define PCSAS accreditation.
-However, a hallmark of PCSAS accreditation is its flexibility; programs are given leeway to develop their own distinctive and innovative approaches to translating these abstract principles into practical, effective, real-world doctoral programs.
-This may reflect not only local resources and opportunities but also efforts to move the field forward with well conceived training innovations.
-The RC is responsible for evaluating the quality, coherence, integrity, and success of each individual program's particular interpretation and embodiment of these core concepts.
+(a) Conceptual foundations: To be eligible for review, each applicant program will have endorsed the epistemology, mission, goals, and domain that define PCSAS accreditation.
+However, a hallmark of PCSAS accreditation is flexibility; programs are given leeway to develop their own distinctive and innovative approaches to translating these abstract principles into practical, effective, real-world doctoral programs.
+This may involve particular local resources and opportunities, as well as more general efforts to move the field forward with well conceived training innovations.
+The Review Committee is responsible for evaluating the quality, coherence, integrity, and success of each individual program's particular interpretation and embodiment of these core concepts.

-(b) Design and resources: The RC examines the quality, logic, soundness, and coherence of each program's overall operation: its stability; educational plan and pedagogical approach; content and curriculum; administration; and availability and use of resources.
-The RC evaluates how effectively the program's design and resources are channeled toward realizing the program's goals.
+(b) Design and resources: The Review Committee examines the quality, logic, soundness, and coherence of each program's overall operation: its stability; educational plan and pedagogical approach; content and curriculum; administration; and availability and use of resources.
+The Review Committee evaluates how effectively the program's design and resources are channeled toward achieving the program's goals.

-(c) Quality of the science: The RC evaluates the overall quality of the scientific content, methods, and products of the program's doctoral training and education; i.e., how well the program embodies the very best, cutting-edge science of the discipline.
+(c) Quality of the science: The Review Committee evaluates the overall quality of the scientific content, methods, and products of the program's doctoral training and education; i.e., how well the program embodies the very best, cutting-edge science of the discipline.

-(d) Quality improvement: The RC examines the program's investment in continuous quality improvement--i.e., its on-going critical self-examination, openness to feedback, flexibility and innovation, and monitoring of program results.
+(d) Quality improvement: The Review Committee examines the program's investment in continuous quality improvement--i.e., its on-going critical self-examination, openness to feedback, flexibility and innovation, and monitoring of program results.

-(e) Outcomes: The RC's evaluations place the greatest weight on each program's record of success--i.e., to what extent do the activities and accomplishments of its faculty, students, and graduates exemplify the kinds of outcomes one expects of programs that successfully educate high-quality, productive psychological clinical scientists?
+(e) Outcomes: The Review Committee's evaluations place the greatest weight on each program's record of success--i.e., to what extent do the activities and accomplishments of its faculty, students, and graduates (from the last 10 years) exemplify the kinds of outcomes one expects of programs that successfully educate high-quality, productive psychological clinical scientists?

-For each applicant program, the RC examines, integrates, and evaluates all the evidence across these five areas, makes a qualitative rating, and then decides whether the program deserves to be awarded the distinctive recognition of PCSAS accreditation.
+For each applicant program, the Review Committee examines, integrates, and evaluates all the evidence across these five areas, makes a qualitative rating, and then decides whether the program will be awarded PCSAS accreditation.

-The following examples illustrate the types of information considered by the RC in its evaluation of a program's performance in the five realms outlined above.
+The following are the types of information considered by the RC in its evaluation of a program's performance in the five realms outlined in General Accreditation Standards.
 These examples are only for purposes of illustration, and should not be construed as a checklist of the criteria by which a program would be assured of accreditation.
 Quality of execution is crucial in satisfying these criteria.
 Moreover, because PCSAS does not take a "one-size-fits-all" approach to accreditation, it is conceivable that an innovative program might not match all of these criteria in conventional ways, yet be evaluated favorably by the RC.
-The key point is that the burden of proof regarding the merits of a given program rests on the applicant's shoulders.
-Each program must demonstrate convincingly that it has a successful record of offering high-quality doctoral education and training in psychological clinical science.
+The key point is that the burden of proof regarding the merits of a program rests on the applicant.
+Each program must demonstrate convincingly that it has a successful record of offering high-quality doctoral education and clinical training in psychological clinical science.

 1. Conceptual foundations:

-- Does the applicant program offer a clear, rational explication of its mission, goals, philosophy, and epistemology?
+- Does the program offer a clear, rational explication of its mission, goals, philosophy, and epistemology?

-- Are its conceptual foundations logically coherent, internally consistent, and compatible with PCSAS standards?
+- Are the program's conceptual foundations logically coherent, internally consistent, and compatible with PCSAS standards?

-- Do its conceptual foundations have clear implications for the program's design, operation, climate, and outcomes?
+- Do the program's conceptual foundations have clear implications for the program's design, operation, climate, and outcomes?

-- Does its mission statement permit a reasonable assessment of the program's success at achieving its mission?
+- Does the program's mission statement permit a reasonable assessment of the program's success at achieving its mission?